microsoft/fhir-starter/docs/postman.md

-## Using Postman to Connect to FHIR Server
+## Using Postman to Connect to Azure API for FHIR

 1. [Download and Install Postman API App](https://www.postman.com/downloads/) (if you haven't already).